magmo/apps/packages/wallet/src/redux/protocols/new-ledger-funding/player-a/readme.md

-# Indirect Funding Protocol for Player A
+# New Ledger Funding Protocol for Player A

 ### State Machine